-Last year we completed our first long-term trip which stretched 4.5-months starting in Hawaii and concluding in Amsterdam (be sure to check out the trip summaries and guides of our stops!) .
-After spending so much time living out of a suitcase and sleeping in many different beds, we learned a lot about long-term travel!
-At the onset of our trip we were giddy with the fact that we would be traveling, our favorite thing to do, for 130+ days straight.
+In 2018 we completed our first long-term trip which stretched 4.5 months, starting in Hawaii and concluding in Amsterdam.
+Since then, we’ve logged many additional months of international travel, and have learned a lot!
+At the onset of our first long trip, we were giddy with the fact that we would be traveling for 130+ days straight.
 After years of two-week vacations, we were really going to let loose and follow our dream.

 Prior to our departure, we reminded ourselves regularly that things would go wrong.
 It was inevitable that SOMETHING would break, get lost or be cancelled, but no matter what, we would roll with it and I would not freak out.
 Happily, we got lucky…. very lucky.
 We had a couple scares with the passports (twice we thought they were lost, once I got them locked in a hotel safe that we couldn’t open, and one time I locked them in an Airbnb apartment that we had already checked out from).

 We had one instance of lost luggage when we arrived in Amsterdam from Zurich only to learn that Swissair decided our bag might like another night in Zurich (the bag was delivered to our apartment in Amsterdam the next morning).
 In Budapest a friend had his baggage misplaced by the airline and it took three days and many frustrating phone calls to recover it (FYI, Czech Airlines was literally useless.
 American Express ended up hunting down the bag and was a lifesaver).
-The only airport / flight snafu was a 10-hour delay from Cagliari, Sardinia to Catania, Sicily.
+The only major airport / flight snafu was a 10-hour delay from Cagliari, Sardinia to Catania, Sicily.
 We arrived at 11:00 PM instead of 11:00 AM, but our Airbnb host was wonderful and met us at that late hour with a smile.
 And don’t even get me started on the drama of traveling when the borders re-opened after COVID!

-We slept on a lot of beds…we determined 29 in total.
+We slept on a lot of beds.
 Most were better than average, a couple were OK and some were hard as rocks.
 In case you’re wondering, the worst beds are in Italy (the exception was Agrigento and Cefalu); Italians seem to prefer a very hard mattress.
 In recent years we’ve seen more memory foam mattresses, which are usually quite comfortable.

-We have a preference for Airbnb/VRBO rentals because they are usually bigger and cheaper than a hotel, and if we’re there longer than a few nights, it’s nice to be able to make coffee and prepare a few meals in your own place.
-We had great kitchens in most of our rentals and I cooked a lot.
-This was definitely a cost saver to eating out every night, and allows for more healthy meals.
-Regardless, we ate our fair share of restaurant food and I gained a bit of weight as a trip souvenir (it was worth it).
-On short stays (one or two nights) we stayed in hotels.
+We have a preference for Airbnb rentals because they are usually bigger and cheaper than a hotel, and if we’re there longer than a few nights, it’s nice to be able to make coffee and prepare a few meals in your own place.
+We usually have great kitchens in most of our rentals and I cook a lot.
+This is definitely a cost saver to eating out every night, and allows for more healthy meals.
+Regardless, we eat our fair share of restaurant food and gaining a bit of weight is not the worst trip souvenir.
+On short stays (one or two nights) we stay in hotels.
 Word to the wise – if you want a good room with extra perks such as free parking, breakfast or complimentary room upgrades, book directly through the hotel’s reservation system.
 If you use a booking service like Expedia be prepared to get the worst room in the hotel with no extras and no hope of a room upgrade.
 We learned this the hard way after being stuck in an attic room in Strasbourg during a 90F heatwave.

 The whole laundry process is like mastering a new game with each new apartment.
 Most of our apartments had a washer but no dryer so we used a drying rack.
 Some had combo units that rarely dried the clothes well so we ended up hanging our garments all over the apartment to dry.
 We found the washer/dryer situation gets better as the years progress.
-Regardless, deciphering the hieroglyphs on each washer could be frustrating, and if there was a manual, it was almost always in another language (FYI, Google Translate app is a MUST).
+Regardless, deciphering the hieroglyphs on each washer can be frustrating, and if there was a manual, it was almost always in another language (FYI, Google Translate app is a MUST).
 If we didn’t have a washer in our apartment, we sought out the local laundromat.
 Apartments that have a washer will typically provide detergent but occasionally we had to hunt some down which could be a real scavenger hunt if you’re in a tiny little town where English is less prevalent.
 Having a couple laundry pods in your carryon can come in handy in a pinch!

 Along the way I tried to take notes for future trips.
 Some of our learnings: